 The size of information in the computer is measured in kilobytes, megabytes, gigabytes, and terabytes.
 In this section, we'll look at common sizes you would see in real life, and work some arithmetic.
-Any thinking person today should have a rough idea of what KB, MB and GB are.
+Every person today should be able to think through problems with KB, MB and GB.

 One megabyte is about 1 million bytes (or about 1000 kilobytes).
 An MP3 audio file of a few minutes or a 10 million pixel image from a digital camera would typically take up few megabytes.
 The rule of thumb for MP3 audio is that 1 minute of audio takes up about 1 megabyte.
 Audio and image and video data typically stored in "compressed" form, MP3 being an example.
 We'll talk about how compression works later.
 A data CD disk stores about 700 MB.
 The audio on a CD is not compressed, which is why it takes so much more space than the MP3.
 The series of bits are represented as spiral path of tiny pits in the silver material in the disk.
 Imagine that each pit is interpreted as a 0, and the lack of a pit is a 1 as the spiral sequence is read.
 Fun fact: the whole spiral on a CD is over 5km long.